 This cracker recipe is:

 - Quick.
-Ready in just 20 minutes.
+You’ll have crispy crackers ready in just 20 minutes.

 - Water